 When people misuse benzodiazepines or benzos in this manner, the specter of addiction becomes all the more real.
 Benzo addiction, in particular, can produce an array of harrowing physical, mental, and behavioral effects that can be life-threatening.

-Over the past two decades, the fears of surrounding these drugs use have come home to roost as the number fatal benzodiazepine overdoses quadrupled during the past 20 years.
+Over the past two decades, the fears surrounding these drugs’ use have come home to roost as the number of fatal benzodiazepine overdoses quadrupled during the past 20 years.
 Doctors have been prescribing benzodiazepines for decades even though they possess a high addiction potential.

 What’s more, benzodiazepine addiction has been ensnaring an increasing number of older people, who make up the largest contingent of users.

-Often, the only way to tackle a life-threatening benzodiazepine addiction is through a focused, specialized, and balanced professional treatment plan, a program that treats a user’s underlying conditions.
+Often, the only way to tackle a life-threatening benzodiazepine addiction is through a focused, specialized, and balanced professional treatment plan, offered at a program that treats a user’s underlying conditions.

 The most widely prescribed benzodiazepines include:

-Ativan is typically prescribed to people with seizures.
+Ativan (lorazepam): Ativan is typically prescribed to people with seizures.
 It is also administered to patients who are about to undergo surgery.
-Users are advised not to take Ativan with alcohol because it can lead to seizure, coma, or death.
+Users are advised not to take Ativan with alcohol because it can lead to seizure, coma, or death

 During the past 20 years, the number of benzodiazepine prescriptions has greatly increased, particularly among older patients who have trouble with anxiety or insomnia.
 Despite the risks, doctors continue to prescribe it, and a certain set of users tend to misuse it.